decode-data/decode-data.github.io/docs/index.md

     source_data["Source Data"] --> inbound_data
     ```

 They efficiently and reponsively curate downstream data assets and are configurable upon deployment, with pre-configured installation functions for connection to specific business intelligence tools.
-Output data assets can also be exported to a variety of cloud storage providers in any output file/compression format permitted by BigQuery.
+Output data assets can also be exported on an automated basis to a variety of cloud storage providers in any output file/compression format permitted by BigQuery.

 They are responsive to newly arriving data in a cost-optimal manner and require minimal ongoing mainenance or monitoring.